gabrielsoltz/metahub/README.md

 # Ownership

 MetaHub also focus on ownership detection.
 It can determine who is the owner of the affected resource, in different ways.
-This information can be used to automatically assign ownership of the finding to the owner of the affected resource, or to escalate a finding.
+This information can be used to automatically assign a security finding to the correct owner, escalate it, or take decistions based on this information like automated remediations.

 MetaHub can determine the owner of the affected resource in different ways: